 Cooling bottles: there’s no ice available on Ryanair flights so take this into account if you need to cool water for bottles.

-Lighting and noise: there's no doubt about it, Ryanair flights are bright and can be quite noisy with announcements.
+Lighting and noise: there’s no doubt about it, Ryanair flights are bright and can be quite noisy with announcements.
 The cabin lights are only dimmed on take off and landing at night so the cabin is bright!
-We always make sure to have an eye mask or hat to hand so we can cover J's eyes when he's asleep.
+We always make sure to have an eye mask or hat to hand so we can cover the children’s eyes when they are asleep.